 Clinical trials and health insurance

-Under the Affordable Care Act, insurance companies must cover medically necessary routine patient care costs in clinical trials – the same way it covers routine care costs outside of a clinical trial.
-That means if you pay a copay or need to meet a deductible before payments kick in for your regular care, the same rules most likely apply if you participate in a clinical trial.
+Under the Affordable Care Act, insurance companies must cover medically necessary routine patient care costs in clinical trials.
+The plan coverage works the same way it covers routine care costs outside of a clinical trial.
+In other words, if you pay a copay or need to meet a deductible before payments kick in for your regular care, the same rules most likely apply if you take part in a trial.

 A few restrictions apply: